Sangie50/Security-and-Design-Team-project/README.md

-# COM 2008 Systems Design and Security Assignment 1
+c# COM 2008 Systems Design and Security Assignment 1
 ## Team 028

 To launch software is in the root folder of the src, called _"launchSoftware.java"_.
 There are 4 types of premade user types to access the different functionalities of the software depending on the user.